FAQ for undergraduate students

 I'm having trouble registering for courses/labs.

-How do I shortlist for a course?
+How do I waitlist for a course?

 - NSERC Undergraduate Science Research Award (NSERC-USRA): a research-work term in a research a lab.
+More details are also available by visiting our undergraduate research index.

 - Workstudy program: gain experience during the Fall and Spring term working in a teaching or research lab.